What is VAWA?

 If you believe you can apply for a U Visa, you should bring a copy of the complete report of the crime from the appropriate law enforcement agency or Department of Children and Family Services.
 If you don’t have a copy of the report, CARECEN can assist you in obtaining a copy.

-To schedule an appointment for a VAWA or U Visa consultation, please call (213) 385-7800 x140 or come in during our walk-in hours on Wednesdays from 9 a.m. to 4 p.m.
-The consultation fee is $50.
+You may call to schedule an appointment for a VAWA or U Visa consultation by calling 213 385-7800 x140 or come in on any Monday from 9 a.m. to 4 p.m.
+The consultation is free.